mgeri/binary-trees-bench/README.md

 ## My benchmarks

-I decided to make my own test to better understand the behavior of C Gcc, Java and Go using the same *strategy* and take them easy to understand to best compare the benchmarks results.
+I decided to make my own test to better understand the behavior of C Gcc, Java and Go using the same *strategy* and take them easy to understand and to best compare the benchmarks results.

 I wrote 4 kind of tests for each language (Go, Java, C):